rust-lang/book/nostarch/chapter08.md

 structure than many programmers give them credit for, and UTF-8.
 These things combine in a way that can seem difficult when coming from other languages.

-The reason Strings are in the collections chapter is that strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
+The reason strings are in the collections chapter is that strings are implemented as a collection of bytes plus some methods to provide useful functionality when those bytes are interpreted as text.
 In this section, we’ll talk about the operations on `String` that every collection type has, like